Md-Dipu/birdseye/README.md

 ![GitHub language](https://img.shields.io/github/languages/top/Md-Dipu/birdseye?color=blue)
 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/Md-Dipu/birdseye?style=for-the-badge)

 Birdseye is a tourism website.
 It is built using the popular MERN Stack technologies.
 This demo website is a full-stack website.
-It is built for the purpose of learning `React`, `Node.js`, `MongoDB`, and others tools and development packages.
+It is built for the purpose of learning `React`, `Node.js`, `MongoDB`, and other tools and development packages.

 ### Live Demo

-This project is deployed using the firebase hosting service.
-To visit the demo [Click](https://birdseye-travel-planner.web.app) here or manually visit the URL https://birdseye-travel-planner.web.app.
+This project is deployed using the Firebase hosting service.
+To visit the demo [Click here](https://birdseye-travel-planner.web.app) or manually visit the URL https://birdseye-travel-planner.web.app.

 #### Demo Accounts